What is the 2.6 Challenge and how can you get involved?

 Sunday 26th April was the first day of the 2.6 Challenge, a simple, fun way for everyone to play their part in saving the UK’s charities and supporting their invaluable work.

 While larger charities with marketing departments and an army of fundraisers have been able to launch high profile fundraising campaigns, small charities are facing a bleak future if they are unable to find funding elsewhere.
-A high number of these charities will not survive and we don't want Lintel Trust to be one of them.
+A high number of these charities will not survive and we at Lintel Trust want to be help.

 Lintel Trust has been supporting housing association communities for 40 years and this is the first time we have ever had to suspend grant giving.